VA DTI Manual Underwriting Guidelines: How to Qualify for a VA Loan with High DTI in 2025

 Understanding VA DTI Manual Underwriting Guidelines

-When you apply for a VA loan, the lender runs your information through an automated underwriting system (AUS).
-If the AUS approves your loan, you won’t typically need manual underwriting.
+When you go for a VA loan, the lender checks your info with an automated underwriting system (AUS).
+If the AUS gives the thumbs up for your loan, you usually won’t have to go through manual underwriting.

 However, if you receive a “refer/eligible” finding instead of an “approve/eligible,” a VA lender must manually underwrite your loan.
 This happens when: